RationAI/crc_ml-provenance/README.md

 This repository contains data, code, and other supplementary documents demonstrating application of the Provenance Backbone concept and underlying provenance model to a use case from digital pathology domain.
 Content of this repository consists of two parts:

 1. A textual description of the use case and application of the proposed provenance model to document the use case (“Supplementary text” folder),
 2. Implementation of provenance generation for computational parts of the use case, which is a machine learning (ML) workflow used for cancer detection research.
 The repository contains a portion of the ML workflow necessary to run the example.
-The implementation is described in this readme: a) the first part describes implementation of the ML workflow; b) and the second part describes provenance generation based on workflow execution logs and a configuration file.
+The implementation is described in this readme.

 ## The Machine Learning Workflow